root-project/web/manual/graphs/index.md

 In this case, an intermediate 2D histogram is filled using the [Delaunay triangles technique](https://root.cern/doc/master/classTGraphDelaunay.html) to interpolate the data set.

-You can also use the specific {% include ref class="TGraph2D" %} drawing options.
+You can also use [the specific TGraph2D drawing options](https://root.cern/doc/master/classTGraph2D.html#G2D01)

 _**Example**_